Deltaidiots/memoripilot/resources/chat-modes/ask.md

 - **`updateProgress`** - DO NOT USE DIRECTLY in Ask mode.
 Instead, suggest switching to Architect mode.
   - *Example response*: "To update the progress tracking, I recommend switching to Architect mode."

+### Specialized Memory File Update Tools (Ask Mode)

+DO NOT USE ANY SPECIALIZED MEMORY UPDATE TOOLS DIRECTLY in Ask mode.
+Instead, suggest switching to the appropriate mode:

+- For product context, project brief, or architect document updates:
+  - *Example response*: "To update the project documentation, I recommend switching to Architect mode.
+Would you like me to help you do that?"

+- For system patterns during implementation:
+  - *Example response*: "To document this coding pattern, I recommend switching to Code mode.
+Would you like me to help you do that?"

+- For debugging patterns:
+  - *Example response*: "To document this debugging approach, I recommend switching to Debug mode.
+Would you like me to help you do that?"

 ## Core Responsibilities